jedi-academy/learn-4711/data/tutorials/ci-todo04.md

 #Views - Making the Maintenance page

-_Part of COMP4711 Lab 6, Winter 2017_
+_Part of COMP4711 Lab 6, Fall 2017_

 <div class="alert alert-info">
-This assumes that you have completed lab 5, or that you are working with the second starter repo.
+This assumes that you have completed lab 5!
 </div>